Military identifies remains of another Korean War soldier | Yonhap News Agency

 Military identifies remains of another Korean War soldier

-SEOUL, March 11 (Yonhap) -- The military has identified the remains of a South Korean soldier killed during the 1950-53 Korean War, about a decade after their excavation from a former battle site, the defense ministry said Friday.
+SEOUL, March 17 (Yonhap) -- The military has identified the remains of a South Korean soldier killed during the 1950-53 Korean War after their excavation from a battle site last year, the defense ministry said Thursday.

-The ministry's excavation team found the remains of Pfc.
-Ahn Seung-won in Seongnam, south of Seoul, in 2012.
-They were identified as his thanks to a DNA sample his younger sister had registered with the government.
+The ministry's excavation team found the remains of Ssg.
+Cho Eung-seong from the White Horse Ridge inside the Demilitarized Zone (DMZ) separating the two Koreas in October.
+They were identified as his thanks to a DNA sample his daughter had registered with the government.

-Ahn's remains were discovered along with those of two other troops.
-One of them was identified in December as those of Sfc.
-Park Dong-ji.
-The troops are thought to have died during a battle in July 1950.
+The recovery work proceeded as part of a 2018 inter-Korean military accord.
+South Korea has been conducting the project alone as the North has not responded to calls to join the work.

-South Korea has identified the remains of 184 fallen soldiers killed in the conflict since the excavation work began in 2000.
+The White Horse Ridge is one of the areas where the most casualties were reported during the war.
+South Korea completed excavation work at the nearby Arrowhead Ridge last year.

-Around 140,000 South Korean troops were killed in action, and about 450,000 others were injured during the war.
-The number of South Korean troops whose remains have yet to be recovered is estimated at around 123,000.
+South Korea has identified the remains of 185 fallen soldiers killed in the conflict since 2000, including 11 from the DMZ.

 colin@yna.co.kr